 Office Hours: Mondays, 9:30am-11:30am

-Professionals needing access to Plats of Survey, Tie Sheets, Highway Plats, Railroad Plats, and Fox River Charts, please contact the Land Use Planning & Zoning Department and provide your email address.
+Professionals needing access to Plats of Survey, Tie Sheets, Highway Plats, Railroad Plats, and Fox River Charts, please use the link below to begin your survey search:

 “Land information” includes information relating to topography, soil, soil erosion, geology, minerals, vegetation, land cover, wildlife, associated natural resources, land ownership, land use, land use controls and restrictions, jurisdictional boundaries, tax assessment, land value, land survey records and references, geodetic control networks, aerial photographs, maps, planimetric data, remote sensing data, historic and prehistoric sites, and economic projections.
 Wis.
 Stats. section 16.967(1)(b)